 After you have email running smoothly from the WorkMail Web Console, (Below is a pretty little screenshot of how the console looks):

 If you’re like me, you would probably would want to configure your desktop email client for your AWS hosted email account.
 Being a Mac user, I’ve been using Mac Mail.
-I got fed up with some weird spam email generation that wouldn’t go away, so I switched to a sleeker email client called Spark Mail.
-I think they won awards for being the best email client for mac.
+I got fed up with some weird spam email generation that wouldn’t go away, so I switched to a sleeker email client called Poly Mail.
+I’ve also enjoyed using Spark Mail.
 You can of course choose whatever email client you wish, be it, Microsoft Outlook, Mozilla Thunderbird, Mac Mail, or Opera.

 When you add an account in whatever client you choose, the AWS documentation provides the necessary IMAP (incoming) & SMTP (outgoing) email settings you need to enter.
 Make sure you click on that AWS Documentation to get the correct IMAP/SMTP settings for your workmail account.